ulrich-merkel/client-side-cache/README.md

 ## Introduction ##

 This javascript functions are demonstrating the possibility of client side caching via javascript and html5 storage apis.
-Page resources like images, javascript files, stylesheets and html content could be saved locally in the users browser.
+Page resources like **images, javascript files, stylesheets and html content could be saved locally** in the users browser.
 On subsequent page views these resources will be taken from cache and won't be won't loaded via network.
-This could reduce the number of http request used for loading the page.
+This could reduce the number of http request used for page loading.

 The given resources will be appended to the dom automatically in case of javascript and stylesheet files.
 You are also able to append data to a specific element on the page, e.g. to load images from cache.